 Mark has broad experience in maritime archaeology, historical archaeology, museums and cultural heritage studies in a career that spans more than thirty years.
-He is currently an Adjunct Senior Research Fellow at Monash University in Melbourne and an Adjunct Associate Professor in the Department of Archaeology at Flinders University.
+He is currently an Adjunct Associate Professor in the Department of Archaeology at Flinders University.
 Mark was the convenor of the Maritime Archaeology Program (MAP) at Flinders University for 14 years (1997-2010).
 Before that he was curator of maritime archaeology at the Australian National Maritime Museum in Sydney (1987-1993) and State Maritime Archaeologist for the Victoria Archaeological Survey in Victoria.